 Governance continues to be crucial to any company’s future development.
-The Board recognises that good governance can help create value by reducing the risks that we face as we seek to create value for our shareholders and can be used to support our values and behaviours.
+The Board recognises that good governance can contribute to our ability to create shared value.
+Our governance framework promotes a culture of accountability and responsibility by actively managing the risks that we face, supported by our values and behaviours.

-A good governance framework can provide solid foundations from which to support leadership, accountability, transparency and disclosure.
+A good governance framework provides solid foundations.
 Strong systems and processes for informed decision-making ensures that the Board and its Committees are provided with clear agendas, timely information that is delivered through good quality briefing materials; and, which cover all relevant factors and that our deliberations consider the risks, as well as the opportunities, inherent in the topic before us.

 Our governance principles